-The major international IP treaties Japan is a party to are the:
+Japan is party to the following major international IP treaties:

-- WTO Agreement on Trade-Related Aspects of Intellectual Property Rights 1994 (TRIPS). - WIPO Paris Convention for the Protection of Industrial Property 1883 (Paris Convention). - Patent Cooperation Treaty 1994 (PCT). - Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure 1977. - Strasbourg Agreement Concerning the International Patent Classification 1971. - Trademark Law Treaty 1994. - Madrid Agreement Concerning the International Registration of Marks 1891 (Madrid Agreement). - WIPO Protocol Relating to the Madrid Agreement (Madrid - Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks 1957. - Berne Convention for the Protection of Literary and Artistic Works 1971 (Berne Convention). - WIPO Copyright Treaty 1996. - WIPO Performances and Phonograms Treaty 1996. - Convention for the Protection of Producers of Phonograms Against Unauthorised Duplication of Their Phonograms. - Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organisations.
+- WTO Agreement on Trade-Related Aspects of Intellectual Property Rights 1994 (TRIPS). - WIPO Paris Convention for the Protection of Industrial Property 1883 (Paris Convention). - Patent Cooperation Treaty 1994 (PCT). - Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure 1977.

+- Strasbourg Agreement Concerning the International Patent Classification 1971. - Trademark Law Treaty 1994. - Madrid Agreement Concerning the International Registration of Marks 1891 (Madrid Agreement). - WIPO Protocol Relating to the Madrid Agreement (Madrid Protocol). - Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks 1957. - Berne Convention for the Protection of Literary and Artistic Works 1971 (Berne Convention). - WIPO Copyright Treaty 1996. - WIPO Performances and Phonograms Treaty 1996. - Convention for the Protection of Producers of Phonograms Against Unauthorised Duplication of Their Phonograms. - Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organisations.